Manage models

 juju models

-At this point you can grant other users access to the model.
-See Juju documentation for more info.
+After a successful migration, it is now possible to grant other users access to the model.
+See Juju documentation for more info .

 This document briefly covers how to migrate a model between two controllers within JAAS.